microsoft/CCF/sphinx/source/quickstart/index.rst

-Start Here
+Quickstart
 ==========

 .. warning:: TODO - Quickstart with vscode and container

 First, you should have a look at :ref:`Requirements` to setup a CCF-compatible environment.
 Then, you will be able to build CCF from sources and run the tests (see :ref:`Building CCF`).
-Note that you can run a `virtual` CCF that does not require Intel SGX for rapid prototyping.
+Note that for rapid prototyping, you can run a `virtual` build of CCF that does not require Intel SGX.

-Once this is done, you will be able to:
+Once this is done, make sure you are familiar with some of :ref:`CCF concepts`.
+You will then be able to:

 1. Create a consortium and agree on the constitution.
 See :ref:`Member Governance`
 2. Develop a CCF application.
 See :ref:`Example App`